 Physical servers, also known as dedicated servers, are computing machines on which data is stored and read.
 These machines are equipped with a specialised operating system that has the capability to share the resources as per the request of client machines.
 They are placed in a server room or in any other colocation facility (data centre) maintained by third-party vendors.
 Physical servers are mostly owned, managed and regularly maintained by dedicated IT teams at companies.
-A few common examples of physical servers are the file server, print server, applications server, and email server.
+A few common examples of physical servers are the file, print, applications, and email servers.

 Pros of Physical Servers

 - IT teams have access to a dedicated server resource 24/7 all the year round.
 This can prove to be advantageous for businesses with high demand or critical operations.

 - Physical servers can be placed at any preferred location, whether onsite or at a colocation centre.

 - They can be completely customised and configured as per the specifications and business requirements.

 - Physical servers are associated with relatively high costs of purchase, maintenance, and replacements in case of hardware failure.

 - The responsibilities of server setup, configuration, and maintenance on a continual basis have to be undertaken by the internal IT team.